Graphically discrete groups and rigidity: Preliminaries

-\begin{defn}[{\cite[Definition 3.1]{bader2020lattice}}] Let $\Gamma$ and $\Gamma'$ be countable groups.
-Two lattice embeddings modulo finite kernels $\rho:\Gamma\rightarrow G$ and $\rho':\Gamma'\rightarrow G'$ are \emph{virtually isomorphic} if there exist: \begin{enumerate} \item open finite-index subgroups $H\leq G$ and $H'\leq G'$; \item compact normal subgroups $K\vartriangleleft H$ and $K'\vartriangleleft H'$; \item a commutative square where the horizontal arrows are lattice embeddings induced by $\rho$ and $\rho'$ and the second vertical map is a topological isomorphism. \end{enumerate} A lattice embedding modulo finite kernel is \emph{trivial} if it is virtually isomorphic to the identity map $\id_\Gamma:\Gamma\rightarrow \Gamma$. \end{defn}
+where the horizontal arrows are lattice embeddings induced by $\rho$ and $\rho'$ and the second vertical map is a topological isomorphism. \end{enumerate} A lattice embedding modulo finite kernel is \emph{trivial} if it is virtually isomorphic to the identity map $\id_\Gamma:\Gamma\rightarrow \Gamma$. \end{defn}

-\begin{rem} It follows from the preceding definition that a lattice embedding modulo finite kernel $\rho:\Gamma\to G$ is trivial if and only if either of the following equivalent conditions are satisfied: \begin{enumerate} \item $G$ is compact-by-discrete, i.e.\ $G$ contains a compact normal subgroup $K$ such that the quotient $G/K$ is discrete. \item $G$ contains a compact open normal subgroup. \end{enumerate} \end{rem}
+\begin{rem} It follows from the preceding definition that a lattice embedding modulo finite kernel $\rho:\Gamma\to G$ is trivial if and only if either of the following equivalent conditions are satisfied: \begin{enumerate} \item $G$ is compact-by-discrete, i.e.\ $G$ contains a compact normal subgroup $K$ such that the quotient $G/K$ is discrete. \item $G$ contains a compact open normal subgroup. \end{enumerate} In Remark~\ref{rem:lattice_embedding_virt_isom}, another characterization of trivial lattice embeddings is given in terms of virtual isomorphisms of topological groups. \end{rem}

 We refer the reader to \cite[Lemmas 3.3--3.5]{bader2020lattice} to verify that the preceding definition makes sense and that the relation of virtual isomorphism is an equivalence relation.

 The following definitions are analogues of finite generation and finite presentation in the setting of locally compact groups. \begin{defn}[{\cite[\S 7]{cornulierdlH2016metric}}] A locally compact group $G$ is \emph{compactly generated} if it admits a compact generating set.
 A locally compact group $G$ is \emph{compactly presented} if it admits a presentation $\langle S\mid R\rangle$ such that $S$ is compact and the relations $R$ are of bounded length as words in $S$. \end{defn}